 Female mammary glands (breast), signs of breast cancer and Mammary gland abnormalities

-The female mammary gland (breast) is an exocrine gland that is concerned with milk production in lactating female.
+The female mammary gland (breast) is an exocrine gland that is concerned with milk production in lactating females.
 It is a modified apocrine sweat gland (compound tubulo-alveolar), and the glandular tissues are located in the fatty layer of the superficial fascia of the pectoral region.
 In male, the glandular tissue is rudimentary with scanty fat around it.

 Female mammary glands (breast)